Locations:

 Can a baby survive oligohydramnios?

-Yes, your baby will likely be born healthy and happy.
-Low amniotic fluid can be serious, but in most cases, it’s highly treatable.
+Yes, your baby will likely be born healthy.
+Low amniotic fluid can be serious, but in most cases, babies do well after birth.

 Living With